Martian Meteorite Nicknamed ‘Black Beauty’ May Hold Clues To The Red Planet’s History

 “Black Beauty” is what geologists call a breccia – that is, it’s formed from different kinds of rock fused together by heat.
 That’s important because that means the rock came from deeper within Mars’ crust than other known Martian meteorites, which came from the surface.

-Using chronometry – that is, the science of measuring the ages of ancient things – scientists determined that the rock is 4.4 billion years old.
+Using chronometry – that is, the science of measuring the ages of ancient things – scientists determined that the rock is 4.4 billion-years-old.

 All things considered, that means that scientists now have new insight into how the crust of the Red Planet formed.
 Specifically, it offers clues into what astronomers call the “Martian dichotomy” – that is, the differences in the terrain between Mars’ northern and southern hemispheres.